-One of the biggest challenges reported was the lack of regular or sufficient income to allow youth to save weekly.
-The ability of members to save is one of the key determinants of a VSLA's success, as low saving levels often led to a lack of motivation.
 For individuals, this also determines whether and how much a member can borrow money.
 Sometimes this led to disagreements within the group when members complained that their loans were inadequate for their business needs and they wanted the VSLA to provide them with larger loans.

-ACCESS TO LAND
+LACK OF ACCESS TO LAND

 All youth associations under the program have gained access to land for their group enterprises.
 This land was acquired through mentors, local leaders, and the families of participants.
-About 85.5% of YETA youth are involved in agriculture and 93% are earning incomes from these activities.
-This has been achieved by youth accessing land through agreements with their parents or other relatives, renting land directly, or gaining access to land through the government.
+About 85.5% of YETA youth are involved in agriculture and 93% are earning incomes from these activities.9 This has been achieved by youth accessing land through agreements with their parents or other relatives, renting land directly, or gaining access to land through the government.
 Nevertheless, some youth indicated their lack of access to land or enough land limited their ability to produce, earn and save.
 Their low earning potential in turn hampers their ability to acquire more land, trapping them in poverty.
+In terms of gender, we noticed that female youth are as likely as male youth to save money.
+However, females are much less likely to have access to land and more likely to have not attended YETA's governance training.